 You’ve heard of loyalty programs.
-Airlines reward customers with free miles when they fly the same airline again and again, coffee shops offer a 10-punch card for a free cup of coffee and most companies are actively trying to improve customer loyalty and get them to stay with the brand.
+Airlines reward customers with free miles when they fly the same airline over and over again.
+Coffee shops offer a 10-punch card for a free cup of coffee.
+As a matter of fact, most companies are actively trying to improve customer loyalty and get them to stay with the brand.
 But what about car insurance companies?
 What kind of loyalty programs do they offer to customers who have stuck with them for years or sometimes even decades?
 The truth might shock you.

 Insurance Companies Raise Rates for Loyal Customers

 Yes, that’s correct.
 In the car insurance business, it is common practice to raise a customer’s monthly or yearly premium because of a little caveat called price optimization.
 Experts say that this is just one of the ways that insurance companies pad their bottom line – they consider it a good corporate strategy.

 A customer might get a good rate from their insurance company.
 Maybe they got a multi-car discount or some other beneficial price cut that made them go with that particular company.
 They might happily pay that premium each month or year until they check the mail one day and find out that their rates are being increased.
 These aren’t insignificant increases either.
 Sometimes, these price optimizations can mean an increase of a hundred dollars a year or more.

 Even if a driver has no history of bad driving and no accidents, the rates can still increase without warning.
 The insurance company tries to offset the sting of the rate increase by then offering the customer a discount for “loyalty.”
 But the discount might be 5-10% while the increase in rate is closer to 25%.

 If your insurance company does this to you, then your recourse is simple, say financial experts.
 Find another insurance company that will give you the rate that you are used to.
 If the company that you are with doesn’t care about keeping your business, and another company is willing to give you a better deal, you owe the first company no loyalty.